Calgary’s Single-Use Items Bylaw

 - rocks and stones

-🗑️ Use the trash/landfill bin for plastic cutlery, snack packaging and black garbage bags.
+Use the trash/landfill bin for plastic cutlery, snack packaging and black garbage bags — and for anything you're not sure about.

 Batteries and small electronics (phones, hairdryers, etc.) can be recycled in the bins on the main floor of Aldred Centre.
 Battery bins for individual offices can be requested through Helpline.